gcallipo/arduino-hamradio-watch/README.md

 This watch with use a Monochrome OLEDs based on SSD1306 drivers 128x64 size display using I2C to communicate.

+The compiled code size is about 31kb, you need capable arduino device with at least 32kb of memory.
+All the Arduino Nano card will work well.

 NOTE: This software use the Adafruit SSD1606 and GFX dispay libraries to connect the oled display.
 These libreries can be downloaded from Adafruit site.